nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Edits the person at the specified `index`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
+- All inputs must satisfy the constraints listed for the `edit-student` command
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 - You can remove all of the student’s tags by typing `t/` without specifying any tags after it.